mikestreety/mikestreety/app/content/blog/2026/2026-07-28-bitwarden-vs-infisicalsecrets-management.md

 Infisical login is interactive and loads the browser for access.

-Once, for each project, you then will need to run the following
+For each project, you'll then need to run the following:

 ```bash
 infisical init